iROSA-lab/tiago_dual_pick_place/README.md

     z: 0.0
     w: 0.0"`

+To place the default object at the specified pose (or alternatively the pickup pose):
+`rosservice call /place`
 To place an object with the name 'Box_0' at the specified pose (or alternatively the pickup pose):
 `rosservice call /place_object 'Box_0'`